ANU-HPC/aiwc-for-the-masses/paper/paper.md

 Fragmentation between implementations of scientific codes already exists.
 Many lines of legacy code have already been reimplemented in accelerator directive-based languages such as OpenACC and OpenMP, while some computationally intensive kernels have been implemented in CUDA.
 Unfortunately, many of these codes must frequently target new accelerators, as supercomputers are rapidly updated, and the accelerators used on a node are just as quickly replaced -- often by different vendors and likely another class of accelerator (MIC, GPU or FPGA).
-We can easily imagine a world where developers at research laboratories will have full-time jobs rewriting the same codes on loop, taking years optimising and rewriting kernels for the upcoming system.
+We can easily imagine a world where developers at universities, in industry and research laboratories will have full-time jobs rewriting the same codes on loop, taking years optimising and rewriting kernels for the upcoming system.
 This demand will only grow as the HPC center's dependence on heterogeneous accelerator architectures increases, pushed by energy-efficiency requirements in the era of exascale computing, and is untenable.

 Workload characterization is an important tool to examine the fundamental behaviour of a code and its underlying structure.
 It facilitates identifying performance-limiting factors -- an understanding of which is critical when considering the portability between accelerators.
-We perform these characterizations by examining the SPIR-V execution traces on an abstract OpenCL device.
+Characterization, in this setting, occurs by examining the LLVM execution traces on an abstract OpenCL device and tracking and recording statistics about the fundamental nature of these codes.
 For instance, a code with regular memory accesses and predictable branching that is highly parallel (utilizing a large number of threads) is a suitable candidate for selection for a GPU type of accelerator.
 Conversely, inherently serial tasks are more suited for CPU devices which commonly offer a higher clock-speed.
 In the past we have used Architecture-Independent Workload Characterization (AIWC) to perform accurate run-time predictions of OpenCL codes over multiple accelerators -- motivated by the goal of automatically scheduling kernels to the most appropriate accelerator on an HPC system based on these essential characteristics.
 We have also shown that these characteristics are useful in guiding a developer's efforts in optimizing performance on accelerators by outlining the potential bottlenecks of the implementation of an algorithm (in the amount of parallelism available, memory access patterns and scaling over problem sizes, etc).